-We love living in the D.R. and think you will too — come fill out an application and snag your spot on spending a semester volunteering in the island life.
+We love living in the D.R. and think you will too — see what volunteering in the Dominican Republic is like.

 As if that all wasn’t enough, we’ve got one more dreamy vacation spot to add to your list: Starfish Island.

 Starfish are all over the Dominican Republic (it's what they're known for!) but you're going to have a great shot at seeing these pretty things up close in Saona Island.